khakhalin/Teaching/Intro_Neuroscience/syllabus_intro_neuro.md

 In practice, it means that by the end of this course, I want you to be able to slowly read a modern neuroscience paper.
 It won't be easy, as this field is highly specialized, but I want you to reach a point at which you could make it through a paper in a day or two.

-And this means that by the end of the course you should:
+And in turn, this means that by the end of the course you should:

 * Understand and be able to explain several key neuroscience concepts
 * Get better in navigating, reading, and analyzing science papers